m3mnoch/.plan/README.md

   }
 ```

-and, while we're on the subject of truth, here's jennifer scheurle excellent gdc session on how game designers fake everyone out all the time:
+and, while we're on the subject of truth, here's jennifer scheurle's excellent gdc session on how game designers fake everyone out all the time:
 [https://www.gdcvault.com/play/1024959/Good-Game-Design-is-like](https://www.gdcvault.com/play/1024959/Good-Game-Design-is-like)

 ---